 Buying Fresh Cauliflower

 While I love using frozen florets of cauliflower to thicken smoothies and soups, using fresh cauliflower works best when roasting.
-The good news is that fresh cauliflower is readily available year round with a peak season of November and December.
+The good news is that fresh cauliflower is readily available year round.

 When purchasing cauliflower at the grocery store or farmers market, look for firm heads of cauliflower with crisp outer leaves.
 Small brown speckles on the florets and wilted outer leaves usually signify that the cauliflower is old.
 Once purchased, cauliflower will keep in the refrigerator for three to five days in the vegetable crisper.